sweldensj2/landmark-locator/README.md

 ## runs
 - **Description**: Folder containing the trained models and their respective training metrics in a subfolder called detect.
 The folder predict contains visualizations of the convolutional layers from a prediction that was made.

+## utils
+- **Description**: Folder containg useful functions, specifically the make_dataset_nyc_landamrks.py file.
+This Python script defines a function make_nyc_dataset that processes a dataset of NYC landmark images and corresponding annotations.
+It clears existing contents of specified training and validation folders, processes each image and annotation file, and copies them into their respective folders based on a given label dictionary and a specified fraction for the validation set.

 ## Legacy Code
 - **Description**: Contains code from the old repository, mainly the data_training.ipynb workbook and the llm_experiment.ipynb workbook.
 The process for scrapping the internet for images and combining the images into the nyc_landmarks dataset is handled by the data_training workbook.
 The LLM experiment was a failed attempt at trying to implement a small language model that could run locally and provide insights on NYC landmarks.